Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Preliminaries on Finite Abelian Groups

-First of all, remark that problem (d) reduces to (e) by setting all $a_i$ to be $0$---this yields the system (\ref{orthogonal group EQUATION}), whose solutions are the elements of the orthogonal subgroup.
-Thence, it will be enough to prove the (e)th case.
+\textbf{Example: [proof of the (d,e)th cases of lemma \ref{lemma Algorithms for finite Abelian groups}]} First of all, notice that problem (d) reduces to (e) by setting all $a_i$ to be $0$---this yields the system (\ref{orthogonal group EQUATION}), whose solutions are the elements of the orthogonal subgroup.
+Therefore, it will be enough to prove the (e)th case.
 Moreover, since the equations $\chi_{h_i}(g)=\gamma^{a_i}$ can be fulfilled for some $g\in G$ only if all $\gamma^{a_i}$ are $\Inputsize$th-roots of the unit, this systems can only have solutions if all $a_i$ are even numbers.
 As we can determine it efficiently whether these numbers are even, we assume from now on that it is the case.

 Now define a tuple of integers $b$ coefficient-wise as $b(i):=a_i/2$; use the later to re-write $\gamma^{a_i}=\exp{(2\uppi\textnormal{i}\, b(i)/\Inputsize)}$.
 Also, denote by $H$ the group generated by the elements $h_i$.
 By letting $\mathfrak{g}$ multiply numerators and denominators of all fractions in (\ref{Character Functions DEFINITION}), the system of complex exponentials $\chi_{h_i}(g)=\gamma^{a_i}$ can be turned into an equivalent system of congruences $\sum_j (\mathfrak{g}/d_j)\, h_i(j) g(j)=b(i) \mod \mathfrak{g}$.
 Finally, by defining a matrix $\Omega$ with coefficients $\Omega(i,j):=({\mathfrak{g}}/{d_j})\, h_i(j)$ the system can be written as